claw-project/claw-language-specification/definition/loop-transform.md

   * The *mapping* clause can be defined as a list.
 For example, `i,j`
 * *fusion*: Allow the extracted loop to be merged with other loops.

+If the directive **loop-extract** is used for more than one call to the same subroutine, the extraction can generate 1 to N dedicated subroutines.
+When the `range` and the `map`option are identical, only one dedicated subroutine is generated and used by the different calls.

 ###### Behavior with other directives
 If the loop was decorated with directives prior to its extraction, those